cebe/markdown/README.md

 #### Define escapeable characters

-Depenedend on the language features you have chosen there is a different set of characters that can be escaped using `\`.
+Depending on the language features you have chosen there is a different set of characters that can be escaped using `\`.
 The following is the set of escapeable characters for traditional markdown, you can copy it to your class as is.